08.28.2025 | EXHIBITION WALK-THROUGH: Join us with GYOPO @ Craft Contemporary, Los Angeles from 3-4:30

 02. 12.2023 | A Clearing, artist interview at the Institute of Art and Olfaction (video shot/ edited by Saskia Wilson-Brown)

-02. 02.2023 | A Clearing, featured in Olfactory Art Keller’s February newsletter
+02. 02.2023 | A Clearing, featured in Olfactory Art Keller’s February newsletter.
+Olfactory Keller is a gallery dedicated to showing all scent-based work located in Chinatown in New York City.

-01. 13.2023 | A Clearing, solo work featured at the Institute of Art and Olfaction, on view by appointment til February 11, 2023
+01. 13.2023 | NEW EXHIBITION: A Clearing, solo work featured at the Institute of Art and Olfaction, on view by appointment til February 11, 2023

 12. 16.2022 | New commercial photo work: Moire campaign launch

-12. 15.2022 | Artist Interview: featured on Upstatement
+12. 15.2022 | ARTIST INTERVIEW: featured on Upstatement

 11. 27.2022 | Commissioned scent work: Experiential Dinner in Copenhagen, a collaboration with Tombo